paulbutcher/lein-lambda/README.md

 URL: https://7zxad5v8l2.execute-api.eu-west-1.amazonaws.com/production/
 ```

 The URL printed at the end of the deployment process is the API Gateway endpoint at which it’s been published (yours will be different—API Gateway will generate one for you).
-We can confirm that it’s working with `curl`:
+You can confirm that it’s working with `curl`:

 ```ShellSession
 $ curl https://7zxad5v8l2.execute-api.eu-west-1.amazonaws.com/production/hello